drBenway/pixi-vn-wiki/start/why.md

 In Ren'Py, for creating the interface, you need to create screens and styles.
 The most recommended implementation is to create a series of images that are positioned within the canvas across graphic objects.
 The graphic tools are very few, limiting and not very intuitive.

 In Pixi’VN, in addition to being able to use the elements of PixiJS, you can also use systems such as React, Vue, Angular, etc. and install component libraries such as Material-UI, Bootstrap, etc. This allows you to create much more complex interface screens with excellent performance.

+### Performance

+I imagine the performance of the Pixi’VN and the "visual novel library" used by Ren'Py to be almost the same, but the performance of the "canvas library" used is very significant.

+* [`Pygame_sdl2`](https://github.com/renpy/pygame_sdl2): This canvas is absolutely underperforming.
+This can be tested by inserting more moving graphic elements into Renpy.
+* PixiJS: It is based on more modern systems and has great performance.
+This can be tested directly from an example made by PixiJS: [Exemple](https://pixijs.com/8.x/examples/textures/render-texture-advanced).

 ### Device Distribution